Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

   async start(): Promise<void> {
     if (this._process) {
       throw new Error(
         "StdioClientTransport already started!
-If using Client class, note that connect() calls start() automatically."
+If using Client class, note that connect() calls start() automatically.", );
-      );
     }